You are here: Home Air Quality SIP DFW SIP Dallas-Fort Worth: Current Attainment Status

 No later than one year after promulgation of a new or revised NAAQS for any pollutant, the governor must submit designation recommendations to the EPA for all areas of the state.
 The EPA must then promulgate the designations within two years of promulgation of the revised NAAQS.
 Areas that do not meet (or contribute to ambient air quality in a nearby area that does not meet) the NAAQS are designated nonattainment.
 Areas that meet the NAAQS are designated attainment; and areas that cannot be classified based on the available information, unclassifiable.

-For ozone, the Federal Clean Air Act establishes nonattainment area classifications ranked according to the severity of the area’s air pollution problem.
+For ozone, the federal Clean Air Act establishes nonattainment area classifications ranked according to the severity of the area’s air pollution problem.
 These classifications—marginal, moderate, serious, severe, and extreme—translate to varying requirements with which Texas and nonattainment areas must comply.